 This Cuban breed was named after the capital city of Havana.

-This breed is thought to be a descendant of other lapdogs like the Bichon Frise, Maltese, and toy Poodle.
+Havanese puppies are thought to be descendants of other lapdogs like the Bichon Frise, Maltese, and toy Poodle.

 They were likely brought to Cuba by Italian or Spanish colonizers in the 1600s.

 These pups have enjoyed over 300 years in the literal laps of luxury, a favorite companion animal amongst the upper class.

 Then, in 1959, the breed found its way to America in the arms of Cuban refugees.

 Ever since the Havanese arrived in America, his popularity as a pet has skyrocketed.

 In fact, according to the American Kennel Club (AKC), they sit at number 23 out of 194 on their list of America’s most popular dog breeds!